aspnetzero/documents/doc/Development-Guide-Angular.md

 enabled/disabled per edition/tenant.
 By using these features host can enable/disable chat with other tenant's users or host users.

-**.NET Core Compatibility**

-SignalR is ready to work with .NET Core, chat feature also will work if you select .NET Core as your base framework.

 #### User Menu

 A user can click his name at top right corner to open user menu: